Adolescent & Youth Psychology

 BPsych, BPsychHons, MPsych(Clin)

-Ashlee is a registered psychologist who has experience in hospital settings, community health and the public mental health system, predominantly providing specialist mental health services for young people aged 15 to 25 years experiencing severe and/or complex mental illness.
+Ashlee is a registered psychologist who has experience in hospital settings, community health and the public mental health system, predominantly providing specialist mental health services for people aged 13 to 30 years experiencing severe and/or complex mental illness.

-Within her private practice, she specialises in the assessment and treatment of mental health difficulties for young people (aged 15 – 25 years) and their families.
-She has a special interest in working with young people experiencing Obsessive-Compulsive Disorder and Psychosis, however works across a range of concerns such as:
+Within her private practice, she specialises in the assessment and treatment of mental health difficulties for people (aged 13 – 30 years) and their families.
+She has a special interest in working with people experiencing Obsessive-Compulsive Disorder and Psychosis, however works across a range of concerns such as: